kwkou/815/includes/application-model.md

 To achieve high availability and scalability, it is critically important that your application's data be kept in a central repository accessible to multiple role instances.
-To help with this, Azure offers several storage options such as blobs, tables, and SQL数据库.
-Please see the [Data Storage Offerings in Azure][] article for more information about these storage technologies.
+To help with this, Azure offers several storage options such as blobs, tables, and SQL Database.
+Please see the [Data Storage Offerings in Azure][Data Storage Offerings in Azure] article for more information about these storage technologies.
 The figure below shows how the load balancer inside the Azure data center distributes client requests to different role instances all of which have access to